-Surgical Site Infections (SSI)
+About Surgical Infections

 The Centers for Disease Control and Prevention replaced the term surgical wound infection with the term surgical site infection, in order to give a truer reflection of the range of infections associated with surgical procedures.
 These infections are classified into incisional or organ/space (other organ or space manipulated during an operation).
 The incisional infections are further divided into superficial (skin and subcutaneous tissue) and deep (deep soft tissue-muscle and fascia).
 Detailed criteria are given at websites of CDC and Infectious Diseases Society of America (IDSA).
 These definitions are followed universally for surveillance, prevention, and control of surgical site infections.